 JavaScript has own dedicated Date object.
-However it does not provide own formatting options so there are plenty of examples available shows different approaches on printing a formatted date.
-Here is show one of them covering formatting as ISO8601 string.
+However it does not provide own formatting options so there are plenty of examples available that show different approaches on printing a formatted date.
+Here we show one of them covering formatting as ISO8601 string.
 You may modify this function to fit your own needs:

 // Put this function into Function (.user.js) file